Small Cell Lung Cancer

 Supportive Care

-Physical Side Effects
+Potentially Severe Side Effects

 Immune-related adverse events (irAEs) are associated with certain immunotherapy drugs.
 They can occur if the immune system becomes overstimulated by treatment and causes inflammation in one or more organs or systems in the body (see Table 2).
 Some irAEs can develop rapidly, becoming severe and even life-threatening without swift medical attention.
+Some can be detected early during routine laboratory and imaging tests even before you can feel symptoms, which makes it crucial to stay on schedule with all medical appointments.
+Contact your medical team if symptoms arise between appointments.

 Infection can occur as a result of a low white blood cell count (neutropenia/leukopenia) or other factors.
 Contact your doctor immediately – do not wait until the next day – if you have any of these symptoms: oral temperature over 100.4°F, chills or sweating; body aches, chills and fatigue with or without fever; coughing, shortness of breath or painful breathing; abdominal pain; sore throat; mouth sores; painful, swollen or reddened skin; pus or drainage from an open cut or sore; pain or burning during urination; pain or sores around the anus; or vaginal discharge or itching.